UtsavBajracharya/Book-Inventory-System/README.md

 # Book-Inventory-Management-System

 Book Inventory Management System is a web application that manages and organizes book records.
-It allows users to add, filter, view, and export book data in CSV and JSON. this application has interfaces with different components like adding books, filtering and viewing the book list, and exporting the data.
+Users can add, filter, view, and export book data in CSV and JSON. this application has interfaces with different components like adding books, filtering and viewing the book list, and exporting the data.

 #Technologies Used
 - Frontend: React, Bootstrap, CSS